go-flow/flow/README.md

 Please make sure to read the [Issue Reporting Checklist](https://github.com/go-flow/flow/blob/master/CONTRIBUTING.md#-submitting-an-issue) before opening an issue.
 Issues not conforming to the guideliness may be closed immediately.

-## Support

-Flow is an MIT-licensed open source project.
-It can grow thanks to the [Ministry of Programming](https://mop.ba) and amazing team.

 ## License